The Solveig oilfield (previously Luno II) is located in the production licence PL359, within the Utsira High area of the North Sea, Norway.

 FORSYS Subsea and Xodus were contracted to carry out two concept studies for the field’s subsea production system.
-The scope of the contracts includes the provision of solutions for the laying of cables, pipelines and risers to be tied-back to the Edvard Grieg platform.
+The scope of the contracts includes the provision of solutions for the laying of cables, pipelines and risers to be tied back to the Edvard Grieg platform.

-GE Oil and Gas, along with Emas Chiyoda Subsea, will serve as partners to FORSYS Subsea, Heerema and Xodus.
+GE Oil and Gas, along with Emas Chiyoda Subsea, serve as partners to FORSYS Subsea, Heerema and Xodus.

 The East Area Natural Gas Liquids Two (NGL II) project is located on Bonny Island, about 28km offshore Nigeria.
 ExxonMobil…